 However, to qualify for NHS treatment, there could be a long waiting time.
 There are also detailed procedures to follow involving the local drug center.
 In most locations, demand for treatment outstrips supply, and the timescales within which appropriate help is available are usually more than 18 months.

-In the majority of cases, where an individual is ready for help, private treatment will allow faster access to joined up treatment for drug addiction, under one roof.
+In most cases, where an individual is ready for help, private treatment will allow faster access to joined-up therapy for addiction under one roof.

-Cost of cocaine residential rehab treatment varies, depending on how long a person stays in the rehab clinic, and their needs.
+The cost of cocaine residential treatment varies, depending on how long a person stays in the rehab clinic and their needs.

 The length of stay in a rehab can be determined by:

 - How long the person has been inactive cocaine addiction